austindatamanagement/RetailDemo/LabGuide200.md

 ![](images/LabGuide100-18cd319d.png)

-This will open a new tab within your browser that asks you for a username and password.
+This will open a new tab within your browser that may ask you for a username and password.

 -   Enter **admin** as the username and use the password you specified when provisioning your ADW instance.